-In your skill code, your handlers for these intents need to call the in-skill products service to get a list of products that the user is eligible to purchase.
-Your code then passes the purchase request to Amazon's purchase flow.
+In your skill code, your handlers for these intents call the List in-skill products REST API to get a list of products that the user is eligible to purchase.
+Your code then passes the purchase request to the Amazon purchase flow.

 You can also add code to make product suggestions to a user while they are interacting with your skill.

 Finally, make sure you resume the skill correctly after the purchase flow completes.
-For consumables, you need to update the user's inventory of purchased items and keep track of those items as they are used up.
+For consumables, you must update the user's inventory of purchased items and keep track of those items as the customer uses the products.

 For additional guidance on the in-skill experience, see Design a Good Customer Experience.